-- Read the Special Tax Notice Regarding Plan Payments carefully before completing this form (immediately following this form). - Please print and then verify employer's name (top of form) and all personal information. - If the name on the form is different from the name we have in our records, please provide proof of your name change (i.e. marriage certificate or copy of Social Security Card) so that we may update our records and process your request. - Select one line in the Account Settlement Election Section. - If you select line 2 in the Account Settlement Election Section, please complete the Direct Rollover Information Section.
+- Read the Special Tax Notice Regarding Plan Payments carefully before completing this form (immediately following this form). - Please print and then verify employer's name (top of form) and all personal information. - Select one line in the Account Settlement Election Section. - If you select option 2 or 4 in the Account Settlement Election Section, please complete the Direct Rollover Information Section.
 Please print. - Sign the Acknowledgement and Authorization section. - When completed, return this form to:

-MidAmerica Administrative & Retirement Solutions, Inc.

-DEPT: 3121 Admin

-211 East Main Street, Suite 100

-Lakeland, FL 33801
+MidAmerica Administrative & Retirement Solutions, Inc. DEPT: 3121Admin 211 East Main Street, Suite 100 Lakeland, FL 33801 or

-Or Fax to: (863) 688-4200
+Fax to: (863) 688-4200